LiDAR-Motion-Segmentation/baseline-scripts/README.md

 - New code with `ByteTrack` with `SAHI+NMS` integration for better tracking has been added
 - Code for automated annotation is present in `advanced_annotater.py` which will generate `labels` of  `people.static` or `people.moving` in the form of json files with bounding box in `psr` format
 - For running `advanced_annotater.py` I would highly suggest to use a GPU with atleast 16 gb vram like I am using `Nvidia A4000` for good quality of detection and segmentation although in the config I do provide the option of using CPU
+- Added `RANSAC` for ground plane removal and to deal with outliers
+- Note that the code below has been modified for spherical projection , if using pinhole projection comment the spherical projection out
 ```bash
 # setup
 pip install --upgrade ultralytics sahi supervision segment-anything-hq opencv-python numpy pyyaml